(This is a great case study on the “big middle” by Garrett Moon, TodayMade.

 - Respond — Users need a single to-do list encouraging them to respond to all incoming messages.

-- Connect — A tool to monitor outside conversation happening about their brand.
+- Connect — A tool to monitor outside conversations happening about their brand.

 - Learn — A place to “follow” outside sources (RSS feeds) that could be shared with their brand.